 The majority of teachers we surveyed plan to continue working in their present positions (see Table 12).
-Across all settings, 64% of the teachers reported that they plan to stay in their present positions over the next three years, and only 6% planned to seek a position outside Jewish education.
-Turnover rates may be smallest in day schools, where 76% expected to stay in their current jobs.
-(Teachers in Orthodox and other day schools were similar in responding to this question.)
+Across all settings, 64% of the teachers reported that they plan to stay in their present positions over the next 3 years, and only 6% planned to seek a position outside Jewish education.
+In day schools, as many as 76% reported that they expected to stay in their current jobs.
+(Teachers in Orthodox and other day schools responded similarly to this question.)